 How Facebook Fetches Information

-Whenever you share things to WordPress, Facebook caches your images on their servers and CDN.
+Whenever you share things to WordPress, Facebook caches your images on their servers and CDN (read more here on what is a CDN and how it works).
 You can think of this the same way caching works on your site, sometimes you have to clear the cache to get things working again.
 The same sometimes goes for Facebook.
 If you make updates on your site, Facebook might still show an old image when you go to share it, this is because it doesn’t fetch new information, but rather serves up the information it already has cached.

 Let’s take our website speed optimization guide as an example.
 If we look at the source code of that post, we can see the following data regarding Open Graph.
 Note: Open Graph uses different attributes, such as